-AutoBidMaster is your one-end stop if you’re looking for affordable cars.
+AutoBidMaster is your one-stop shop if you’re looking for affordable cars.
 Enter the make and model in the search bar, and thousands of options will appear in front of you.
 Oh, hold up for a second.
-How about a few details that you might haven’t known, like the sales types?
-Is there something particular about it?
-Before you bid on salvage cars, make sure to read on: we’re navigating the waters regarding the sale types at AutoBidMaster.
+How about a few details that you might not have known, like the sales types?
+Before you bid on salvage cars, make sure to read on: we’re clearing the path for you with information regarding the sale types at AutoBidMaster.

 An Overview of Sales Types